 Recent persistency experience is reviewed annually to assist with setting assumptions for the continuation of premiums being paid by policyholders and for the number of policies remaining in force.
-In addition, consideration is given to factors that may cause future experience to differ from past experience such as changes to pensions regulations.
+In addition, consideration is given to factors that may cause future experience to differ from past experience, such as changes to pensions regulations.

-Assumptions are set by product, and vary based on expected experience, which may vary by duration, age and size of policy.
+Assumptions are set by product, and may vary by duration, age, sales channel and size of policy.

-Lapse rate assumptions for unit-linked business combine transfers and early retirements.
-Individual business includes personal pensions, executive personal pensions and individual stakeholder.
-Group business includes group pensions and designer stakeholder.
+Lapse rate assumptions for unit-linked pensions business combine transfers and retirements.